-By its declaration L'état c'est moi, the Bolshevik dictatorship has assumed entire responsibility for the Revolution in all its historic and ethical implications
+By its declaration L'état c'est moi, the Bolshevik dictatorship has assumed entire responsibility for the Revolution in all its historic and ethical implications and peasants' government" and christened "communist economy", it is State capitalistic.

 Having paralised the constructive efforts of the people, the Communist Party could henceforth count only on its own initiative.
 By what means, then, did the Bolshevik dictatorship expect to use to best advantage the resources of the Social Revolution?
-What road did it choose, not merely to subject the masses mechanically to its authority, but also to educate them, to inspire them with advanced socialist ideas, and to it is clear from this that, in principle, even an aggressive revolutionary socialist war is permissible".
-And, indeed, we are already familiar with some imperialistic pretensions of the "workers" dictatorship.
+What road did it choose, not merely to subject the masses mechanically to its